 #4.
 Less Carbon Dioxide And Methane Emissions

 With the rising threat of global warming and firm global commitments, as laid out in the Paris Agreement 2015, governments are trying to address pollution vigorously and meet targets strictly.
 Sensors can help monitor and detect pollution and identify the points of natural interventions.
 Better infrastructure and amenities placement for optimal use will lead to less fuel consumption and greenhouse gas emission.

-Activists around the world are collaborating to design and develop open-source hardware and software design for pollution monitoring with low cost, accessible and remote monitoring solutions.
-One of the difficulties with pollution crackdown has been a lack of data.
+Activists around the world are collaborating to design and develop open-source hardware and software design for pollution monitoring with low-cost, accessible and remote monitoring solutions.
+One of the difficulties with pollution crackdowns has been a lack of data.

 Low-cost sensors are going to change that giving the power of real-time pollution monitoring at multiple locations.
 For example, many national parks in Kyiv, Ukraine have been fitted with these sensors to monitor air pollution levels.
 Analytics is empowering local communities with actionable information and evidence to make wise choices as well as identify and press charges against guilty parties.

 Geospatial analytics and surveillance technology are helping city planners better allocate the city land use and increase the green cover within the city.
 The results are cleaner, greener cities with less wastage and less pollution.
 Smart applications and spatial big data analytics are helping in the design of effective programmes and bottom-up land use planning in collaboration with citizens.
 For example, Peru has been using sensors to monitor tree loss.